egordorichev/BurningKnight/item_ideas.md

 * biome locked items? (spawn only in certaint biome, for example honeycomb only in jungle)
 * items to apply slowness (from projectiles and arc), broken armor

-1/8: fixme:

-* soldering-iron: hitting frozen enemy insta kills it. gives a small chance for fire bullets

 2/8

 * follows you autoshoots close-by enemies